2020 PBA Philippine Cup finals: Game 1

-Ginebra won Game 1, 100–94, in overtime to take a 1–0 series lead.
-Japeth Aguilar led Ginebra with 25 points and 16 rebounds on an efficient 11–14 shooting while Stanley Pringle had 24 points, 7 rebounds, and 7 assists.
+Barangay Ginebra won game 1, 100–94, in overtime to take a 1–0 series lead.
+Japeth Aguilar led Barangay Ginebra with 25 points and 16 rebounds on an efficient 11–14 shooting while Stanley Pringle had 24 points, 7 rebounds, and 7 assists.
 Three other players scored in double digits for Ginebra.
 Bobby Ray Parks Jr. paced the scoring for TNT with 20 points before fouling out in overtime.

 In the first quarter, TNT started off strong, leading by as much as 7 before taking a 5 point lead heading to the second quarter.
-Scoring slowed down in the second quarter, with Ginebra outscoring TNT, 19–14, to tie the game heading into halftime.
-Ginebra began to pull away in the third quarter as they led by as much as 9 with 6:55 left in the quarter.
+Scoring slowed down in the second quarter, with Barangay Ginebra outscoring TNT, 19–14, to tie the game heading into halftime.
+Barangay Ginebra began to pull away in the third quarter as they led by as much as 9 with 6:55 left in the quarter.
 However, TNT went on a 20–6 run to end the quarter with a 5 point lead.
 Both teams went back-and-forth in the fourth quarter.
 In the final minutes of regulation, TNT hit three consecutive three pointers to take a 1 point lead with 36 seconds left.
-Ginebra had a chance to take the lead but Pringle lost the ball out of bounds.
+Barangay Ginebra had a chance to take the lead but Pringle lost the ball out of bounds.
 Parks was fouled on the ensuing possession, but he split his free throws.
 With 11 seconds to go, LA Tenorio drove to the basket before passing to a cutting Arvin Tolentino, who hit the game-tying layup with 5 seconds left.
 With a chance to win, Jayson Castro missed a floater before time expired.

-In overtime, TNT struggled to find its offense, scoring only 2 points in overtime as Ginebra slowly pulled away.
-Ginebra effectively sealed the game when Tenorio found a wide open Aguilar for an uncontested dunk, giving them a 6 point lead with 19 seconds left.
+In overtime, TNT struggled to find its offense, scoring only 2 points in overtime as Barangay Ginebra slowly pulled away.
+Barangay Ginebra effectively sealed the game when Tenorio found a wide open Aguilar for an uncontested dunk, giving them a 6 point lead with 19 seconds left.